mfleming99/DNAAssayClassifier/README.md

 Getting SRA accessions is a little bit harder than the index and gtf.
 We used [SRAdb](https://bioconductor.org/packages/release/bioc/html/SRAdb.html) to find accessions that we would want to use.
 We also included the accessions we used under `data/sample_accessions` folder in this repo.

 The output will be three files: `data_output_mrna.csv`, `data_output_srna.csv` and `data_output_wgs.csv`.
-These files contain data about the SRA accesssions that it was passed.
+These files contain data about the SRA accessions that it was passed.

 ## Model

-There is an interactive version of our model avalible on the [bt2-ui](http://bit.ly/bt2ui-beta).
+There is an interactive version of our model available on the [bt2-ui](http://bit.ly/bt2ui-beta).
 Here you can input an accession and our model will predict the assay of the model.
-The model avaible on the UI is a random forest, and it acheived a test accuracy of 91%
+The model available on the UI is a random forest, and it achieved a test accuracy of 91%

 Both a KNN and the random forest model available on the bt2-ui can be created by running the command: